msg555/tplbuild/README.md

 # use can be fully customized per stage as well.
 stage_image_name: msg555/{{ stage_name }}

-# Some stuff that should probably be user specific.
-# TODO: Decide how to manage project configuration with user configuration.
-registry:
-  ssl_context:
-    insecure: false
-    cafile: null
-    capath: null

 # List of platforms to build images for.
 This will default to [linux/amd64]
 # but will generate a warning in all cases if unset.
 This is meant to reduce
 # the amount of configuration to get started but long term projects should